-12 Top-Rated Attractions & Things to Do in Plymouth, MA
+18 Top-Rated Attractions & Things to Do in Plymouth, MA

 The Plymouth Village Historic District includes part of the area of the Plymouth Colony's earliest settlement, as well as streets lined with houses from the late 17th and early 18th centuries.
 One home remains that was built from the wood and timbers of the Pilgrims' original defensive fort.
 Early homes are well kept, for Plymouth has always recognized and preserved its heritage.

 A rough plank stockade fence encloses the fortified community, which includes replicas of the two-story fort and the houses of the Reverend Brewster, Governor Bradford, Miles Standish, and other founders.
 The harsh and uncertain world they stepped into is portrayed in the rough buildings made of small trees plastered with a mixture of straw and mud.

 Address: 137 Warren Avenue, Plymouth, Massachusetts

-2 Mayflower II
+3. Mayflower II

 Visitors can climb aboard, examine the decks and between-decks areas, see how the ship is constructed, and try to imagine life aboard for the 102 settlers and their crew of 25 or 30 men.
 Interpreters tell about the journey during which two settlers died aboard ship, and two of the three pregnant women aboard gave birth before they settled in Plymouth.
-The ship is currently undergoing repairs and restoration and will not be at its usual place until these are completed.
+The ship is currently undergoing repairs, and restoration and will not be at its usual place until these are completed.

-3 National Monument to the Forefathers
+5. National Monument to the Forefathers

 Dedicated in 1889, the 81-foot-tall monument was commissioned by the Pilgrim Society to commemorate the founders of the Plymouth Colony and is thought to be the largest solid granite monument in the world.
 It was originally designed to be nearly twice the current height, almost as tall as the Statue of Liberty.

 Address: Allerton Street, Plymouth, Massachusetts

-4 Pilgrim Hall Museum
+6. Pilgrim Hall Museum

 Personal possessions include furniture, books, and belongings that bring them to life for visitors.
 Among these are Myles Standish's sword; Governor Bradford's bible; and the cradle of Peregrine White, who was born on the Mayflower.
 Also here are the remains of the Sparrow Hawk, a wooden ship wrecked off Cape Cod in 1626.

 In the main hall, heroic-size paintings reflect how different generations of Americans have seen the Pilgrims', their challenges, and their relations with the Native Americans they encountered.
 The changing perceptions of these people are explored as are the ways in which Americans have interpreted them in the past.